mcds/Voyeur-WordPress-Plugin/readme.txt

 Tested up to: 3.0
 Stable tag: trunk

-The Voyeur plugin for Wordpress provides the functionality of Voyeur Tools for analysis of any posts within Wordpress.
+eVoyeur Tools provides the functionality of Voyeur Tools for analysis of any posts within Wordpress.

 == Description ==